-Starting Position: Stand facing a wall with the leg to be stretched back behind you with the toes pointing forwards, heel on the floor and knee straight
+Starting Position: Stand facing a wall/table with the leg to be stretched back behind you with the toes pointing forwards, heel on the floor and knee straight

-Action: Lunge forwards to the wall, bending the front knee but keeping the back knee straight until you feel a stretch in the back of your calf.
+Action: Lunge forwards to the wall or a table, bending the front knee but keeping the back knee straight until you feel a stretch in the back of your calf.